 As US passport holders we needed a tourist visa to travel to Turkey, it was very easy to obtain on line in just a few minutes at the cost of $50 + $1.50 processing fee.
 The e-Visa is valid for multiple entries for a maximum stay of 90 days within a 180 day period.

 There’s a few flight options but we opted for a direct flight with Turkish Airlines from Miami to Istanbul to limit our time in airports and in-flight.
 At first I was looking at one way flights however keeping caution and safety a priority we booked a round trip flight which ended up being cheaper, ($1,043 each).
 Whether we use the return flight or not remains to be seen.
-We will have to reassess the situation when we get closer to our departure date in December.
+We will have to reassess the situation when we get closer to our return date in December.

 Turkish Airlines did a great job with social distancing during boarding and gave each passenger an hygiene kit containing 3 masks, hand sanitizer and antiseptic wipes.
 We got extremely lucky that our 11 hour 20 minute flight was less than half full allowing us to each have three seats.
 With the help of a couple melatonin tablets we slept pretty much the whole way!